-In the fall of 2012, 44 supplemental females were artificial spawned and used by WDFW researchers Chad Stockton and Curt Knudson.
-The 44 supplemental females were artificially spawned with 25 supplemental males and 600 eggs from the supplemental crosses were then incubated for research purposes.
+In the fall of 2013, 38 supplemental females were artificial spawned and used by WDFW researchers Chad Stockton and Curt Knudson.
+The 38 supplemental females were artificially spawned with 34 supplemental males and 600 eggs from the supplemental crosses were then incubated for research purposes.
 Chris Johnson of WDFW used 5,000 supplemental eggs for hatch out study conducted in the Yakima River.
 After research eggs were allocated the remaining supplemental eggs from each female were then culled.

-During the incubation period, eggs for the 2012 brood were thermally regulated by using a combination of 48° well water and 37° chilled water.
-By use of thermal control, it was possible to pond fry in a three day period starting on March 3, 2013 and concluding on March 6, 2013.
-At the time of ponding the average temperature unit (TU) at ponding was 1792 TU's with an average of 1417 fry/lb.
-Total pounds transferred to raceways were 578 with an overall average of 32.1 pounds per raceway.
-The total number of fry ponded was 819,427 with an average of 45,523 fry per raceway.
+During the incubation period, eggs for the 2013 brood were thermally regulated by using a combination of 48° well water and 37° chilled water.
+By use of thermal control, it was possible to pond fry in a three day period starting on February 25 and concluding on February 27, 2014.
+At the time of ponding the average temperature unit (TU) at ponding was 1765TU's with an average of 1371 fry/lb.
+Total pounds transferred to raceways were 499 with an overall average of 27.7 pounds per raceway.
+The total number of fry ponded was 684,047 with an average of 38,002 fry per raceway.

-FINGERLING / JUVENILE REARING FOR BROODYEAR 2011
+FINGERLING / JUVENILE REARING FOR BROODYEAR 2012

 Juvenile rearing at the CESRF covers a ten month span and starts when fry are transferred from incubation building to the 18 outdoor raceways (transferring fish from incubation to raceways = ponding) in early-March.
 Juveniles remain in the raceways until January of the following year.
-For example, the 2011 Brood was ponded in CESRF raceways in March of 2012 and transferred to off-site acclimation sites January of 2013.
+For example, the 2013 Brood was ponded in CESRF raceways in March of 2013 and transferred to off-site acclimation sites January of 2014.
 In January/February (weather permitting) of each year the juveniles are transferred from the CESRF to one of the three acclimation sites (Easton, Clark Flat and Jack Creek).
-Juveniles destined for Jack Creek site were transferred at the beginning of March 2013 to avoid freezing conditions that make fish rearing challenging.

-The 2011 brood was reared under methods which were set to have fish reach the 30 fish per pound size in mid-October 2012.
+The 2012 brood was reared under methods which were set to have fish reach the 30 fish per pound size in mid-October 2013.
 Fish were hand fed Bio-Vita Starter until they reached the 300 fish per pound size and then they were fed Bio-Vita Fry size 1.2 mm pellets by utilization of automatic underwater feeders.
 Fry were started on well water and sequestered to one half of the raceway to make hand feeding more effective.
 As fish mass increased flows were increased as well.
-By mid-May 2012 fish were large enough to change to utilize the automatic underwater feeder pond dividers were removed and fish were given the whole raceway.
+By mid- May 2014 fish were large enough to change to utilize the automatic underwater feeder pond dividers were removed and fish were given the whole raceway.
 Well water was used for initial rearing and gradually as the spring freshets passed they were reared solely on Yakima River water.